Fake Twitter accounts are impersonating Jews and promoting anti-Semitism - Jewish Telegraphic Agency

 Impersonation campaigns have become a tool for online trolling and disinformation campaigns by governments and private individuals.
 On Monday, Twitter and Facebook took action against China for using hundreds of fake accounts to sow political discord during the Hong Kong protests.

 Under Twitter policy, “accounts portraying another person in a confusing or deceptive manner may be permanently suspended.”

-Some of the fake Jewish accounts had been suspended or deleted as of Tuesday afternoon.
+A Twitter spokesperson said the social media site was aware of and looking into the profiles.

+“Based on our investigations, we have already permanently suspended several accounts.
+When we find accounts in violation of our policies, we take action according to our rules,” the representative told the Jewish Telegraphic Agency in an email.

 The lightly moderated 4chan has developed a reputation for serving as a platform for malicious posts and online harassment schemes.